jscorre1a/awx_ansible_install/README.md

   * And the Ansible user created during install.

 Upon clone, please don't forget to update de *hosts* file inside the inventory folder.
+The IP address are a mere sugestion, be sure to provide your own.
+Don't forget to change also in the awx.yml file.
 Please update de user and password in the *all* file inside group_vars.

 If you wish just to deploy AWX you can skip the execution of the monitoring.yml playbook.
 And set the default variable *'allow_monitoring'* inside the role of awx_setup to *false*.